 The first step in seeking help with your teen's potential drug use is to consult with a professional.
-First, you can bring your child to his or her doctor so that s/he can be screened for signs of drug use and for health conditions related to using drugs.
-You may want to check with your doctor in advance to ensure that s/he is comfortable with conducting such a test, or if perhaps s/he may be able to refer you to a doctor who specializes in this area.
+You can bring your child to their doctor so that they can be screened for signs of drug use and for health conditions related to using drugs.
+You may want to check with your doctor in advance to ensure that they are comfortable conducting a test, or if they may be able to refer you to a doctor who specializes in this area.

-You may also want to skip the primary care doctor and call an addiction specialist directly.
+You may want to call an addiction specialist directly.
 In the U.S. alone, 3,500 board-certified physicians are specialized in drug addiction.
 You can find a doctor by clicking on the "Find a Physician" link on the homepage of the website for the American Society of Addiction Medicine.
 You can also use the "Child and Adolescent Psychiatrist Finder" on the website for the American Academy of Child & Adolescent Psychiatry.
 In both cases, you and the doctor can decide on whether your child should be referred to treatment.

-In addition to asking your child a serious of questions to evaluate whether he or she may have a drug-related issue, the doctor may also conduct blood and urine test to check for the presence of substances.
-If any drugs are present, this will help the doctor realize the extent of the child's addiction and can begin to treat him or her accordingly.
+In addition to asking your child a series of questions to evaluate whether they may have a drug-related issue, the doctor may also conduct blood and urine test to check for the presence of substances.
+If any drugs are present, this will help the doctor realize the extent of the child's addiction and can begin to treat them accordingly.

 At first, you may be apprehensive about seeking treatment for your child during the school year.
 After all, treatment can impact all sorts of milestones that can come up over the course of an academic year, from scholarly pursuits to athletic tournaments.
 But then, so can drugs.

-Treatment will help your child regain control over his or her life by stopping the effects that addiction can have on their bodies, their brains, and their behavior.
-Perhaps most important, you want to be confident in your child's health before he or she graduates and heads out into the world, where drugs are more accessible and where you may be hindered from helping your child get the treatment he or she needs.
+Treatment will help your child regain control over their life by stopping the effects that addiction can have on their bodies, their brains, and their behavior.
+Perhaps most important, you want to be confident in your child's health before they graduate and heads out into the world, where drugs are more accessible and where you may be hindered from helping your child get the treatment they need.

-You may have seen a drug intervention on television where friends and family essentially gang up on their loved one, giving him or her a hard dose of reality by forcing the person to admit he or she has a drug problem and will agree to seek treatment for it.
+You may have seen a drug intervention on television where friends and family essentially gang up on their loved one, giving them a hard dose of reality by forcing the person to admit they have a drug problem and will agree to seek treatment for it.
 However, there is no evidence to prove that such a confrontation is effective at convincing someone to enter treatment.
-In fact, confrontations like these can backfire, leading to violence or some other negative and unexpected result.
+In fact, confrontations like these can backfire, leading to violence or other negative and unexpected results.

 Most adolescents will only enter treatment when they are forced to go, such as when their parents bring them or when they get in trouble with the law and the justice system steps in.
-It is therefore important that parents, should they be the ones to intervene, focus on giving the child an incentive to consult with a doctor.
-It is not advisable for family members to intervene, as children who are brought to a professional are more likely to listen to the doctor.
-This is because the doctor is a neutral party, one who won't be ruled by emotions or doling out accusations that can force the child to withdraw.
+It is therefore important that parents focus on giving the child an incentive to consult with a doctor.
+It is not advisable for family members attempt to intervene.
+Children are more likely to listen to a doctor who has been trained in the subject and is not emotionally involved.

-One of the chief concerns of a person struggling with substance abuse is that his or her drugs will be taken away.
-You can reassure your child that, should he or she need to go through detox, the treatment center will keep him or her as safe and as comfortable as they possibly can.
-Reaffirm the fact that the child's family and loved ones will be there to offer love and support as he or she goes through what can be a harrowing ordeal, but that will be more than beneficial to them in the long run.
+If drug use is confirmed, your child may have many fears and concerns about treatment.
+You can reassure your child that, should they need to go through detox, the treatment center will keep them as safe and as comfortable as they possibly can.
+Reaffirm the fact that the child's family and loved ones will be there to offer love and support as they go through what can be a harrowing ordeal, but that will be more than beneficial to them in the long run.

 Drugs As Treatment